PacoMax/Microbiota_V4/README.md

    ### clean_and_merge.sh

-This script prepares squences to be processed by V4 single end dada2 pipeline
+This script cleand and prepares squences to be processed by V4 single end, V34 single end, V35 single end and V2 single end dada2 pipeline.
+V2 only works with single-end while V35 with paired-end.

 To run this program it's necesary to install these programs: